Skip to content

 With Canditech, you can boost your employer branding by adding your company logo, colors, welcome video, and message to enhance engagement and increase completion rates.

-Reduced Turnover Impact: The average cost of losing a good hire is almost $30,000, which means it benefits the entire company to have a good culture and environment.
+Reduced Turnover Impact: The average cost of losing a good hire is $17,000, which means it benefits the entire company to have a good culture and environment.
 A positive candidate experience driven by simulations reduces the chances of negative reviews or word-of-mouth experiences, which can impact employer reputation and hinder talent acquisition efforts.

 In addition to cost savings, job simulations provide strategic benefits like reducing turnover, improving hiring accuracy, and building a stronger employer brand.
 Organizations can improve the effectiveness and efficiency of their hiring process by investing in simulations that assess candidate skills, competencies, and fit.
 As a result, the organization is able to create a workforce that is skilled, motivated, and aligned, contributing to its long-term success.